thiagovscoelho/abbreviator/README.md

 # Live Word Abbreviator

-A tiny, client-side utility that **compresses everyday English prose by replacing very common words and suffixes with single Unicode symbols**.
+A tiny, client-side utility (live [here](https://thiagovscoelho.github.io/abbreviator/)) that **compresses everyday English prose by replacing very common words and suffixes with single Unicode symbols**.
 Flip the switch and it instantly reverses the process, restoring the original text.

 *Why?*